 The writing this week is a continuation of what was submitted last week.

-In addition to the quantity of light (amount of light), the quality of light (wavelength spectrum composition) can differentially affect plant growth.
-The spectrum of light most relevant for plant physiology is between 280 and 800 nm.
-This spectrum includes ultra violet-B (280-320 nm), ultra violet-A/B (300-400 nm), PAR [400-700 nm including blue (400-500 nm), green (500-600 nm), and red (600-700 nm)] and farred (700-800 nm) (Taiz et al. 2015).
-As light passes through the canopy the quantity of ultra violet (UV), blue, green, and red decreases, whereas the quantity of far-red increases (Awad et al. 2001).
-The change in light quality (relative proportions of different wavelengths) induces changes in pigment-based photoreceptors.
-Light quality changes such as the ratio of red:rar-red impacts phytochromes and the quantity of UV and blue light impacts phytochromes, cryptochromes, and phototropins (Devlin et al. 2007).
+The quality of light (wavelength spectrum composition) a plant receives differentially affects plant physiology.
+The spectrum of light most relevant for plant growth and development includes ultra violet-B (280-320 nm), ultra violet-A/B (300-400 nm), PAR [400-700 nm including blue (400-500 nm), green (500-600 nm), and red (600-700 nm)] and far-red (700-800 nm) (Taiz et al., 2015).
+As light passes through a canopy, the light quality changes and the quantity of ultra violet (UV), blue, green, and red decreases and the quantity of far-red increases in the light spectra (Awad et al. 2001).
+The proportional changes in light quality induces changes in pigment-based photoreceptors and as the ratio of red:far-red impacts phytochromes and the quantity of UV and blue light impacts phytochromes, cryptochromes, and phototropins (Devlin et al. 2007).
 Baraldi et al. (1994) demonstrated that the ratio of red:far-red in peach trees changes throughout the season with the ratio at approximately 1.1 throughout the entire canopy early in the season, but as the canopy developed, the ratio changed to approximately 0.5 at the top and 0.3 at the bottom of the canopy.
 Light conditions with increased far-red light, or a decreased red:far-red ratio, invoke a shade avoidance response with plant morphological changes such as: shoot elongation, increased apical dominance, and reduced leaf width (Combes et al. 2000; Baraldi et al. 1994).

 Phytochrome is photoconvertible from an active form (Pfr) in the presence of red light to an inactive form (Pr) in far-red light.
 The ratio of Pfr to total phytochrome (Ptot) as represented by the phytochrome photoequilibrium has been shown to be a good indicator for plant responses to changes in light quality (Baraldi et al. 1998; Raparini et al. 1999; Smith 2000).
 Under similar fluence rates (total number of photons), Baraldi et al. (1998) demonstrated that peach plants exposed to blue plus far-red light as compared to red plus far-red light had a lower phytochrome photoequilibrium (0.13 and 0.49, respectively) and correspondingly shorter shoot and internode lengths.
 Furthering this research, under a constant photosynthetic active radiation and phytochrome photoequilibrium, Raparini et al. (1999) demonstrated that increased blue light on peach trees decreased height, internode length, leaf expansion, leaf thickness and stomatal density.
-These two studies demonstrate that the ratio of red:far-red and blue light receptors are integral for morphological changes in peach.
+These two studies demonstrate that the ratio of red:far-red and blue light receptors are integral for morphological changes in peach trees.

-Modifying fruit tree light environments in situ has been accomplished with photoselective nets (including shade cloth) and bagging individual fruits or portions of the plant that include the fruit.
+Fruit tree light environments have been modified in situ using photoselective colored nets (including shade cloth) and bagging fruit bearing portions plants using colored bags (citations).
 Net treatments are installed over the entire tree and physiological changes whereas bagging treatments are applied to individual fruits.
-Therefore net treatments are likely the product of interactions between both vegetative and reproductive tissue, whereas bagging treatments only change the microclimate of the fruit and any surrounding tissue that receives reflected, refracted, or altered wavelengths.
 Different colored nets and bags alter the light quantity and quality intercepted by the tree tissues.
+Net treatments are likely the product of interactions between both vegetative and reproductive tissue, whereas bagging treatments only change the microclimate of the fruit and any surrounding tissue that receives reflected, refracted, or altered wavelengths.